borisRa/CellebriteHomeAssignment/README.md

 5. Return the reconstructed data frame in the specified format: "id" representing the dialogue ID and "summary" representing a summary reconstructed from the shuffled pieces.

+---
+**Summary :**

+Identification keys are generated from the "dialogue" text column in 'chat_df' and the "summary_piece" text column in 'summary_pieces_df' to establish a representative footprint for each text.
+SpaCy is utilized for Named Entity Recognition (NER) and Parts of Speech (POS).
+Jaccard similarity metrics inform mappings between summary segments and original chats, and various heuristics are applied.
+S-BERT and TF-IDF play a role in ordering summary segments based on their original chat order, with a subsequent step of filtering out segments with low semantic textual similarity scores.

+---

 ##### Thank you 😊,
 ##### Boris Rabinovich